bluesillybeard/Pinc/readme.md

 The easiest way to do it would be to just compile Pinc into a library with `zig build static` or `zig build dynamic`, copy the artifact and the header, and just add it to your linker flags.
 Automating that would be a good idea, especially for cross-compilation so you don't have a bajillion copies of the same library pre-compiled for different platforms.

-This project does not integrate with any existing build systems other than Zig, and it doesn't even integrate with Zig's build system properly.
+This project does not integrate with any existing build systems other than Zig.
+It doesn't even integrate with Zig's build system properly, since this is intended for use with C and not Zig.
 That being said, contributions that add support for other build systems / package managers are accepted and celebrated!
 Once a build system is implemented, it shouldn't need much (or any) maintainence due to the fact that Pinc has all dependencies self-contained or loaded at runtime.

 Hopefully the header is self-exaplanatory.
 If it's not clear what a function or type does, consider submitting an issue so we can improve documentation.